h-yzeng/Moodboard/README.md

 MoodBoard allows users to build self-awareness through consistent emotional check-ins.
 The application features:

-- **Daily Mood Logging**: Select from 20 different moods with intensity ratings (1-10)
-- **Rich Context**: Add notes, tags, and quick tags to track what influences your emotions
-- **Trend Analysis**: Visualize mood patterns with statistics and calendar views
-- **Advanced Filtering**: Filter mood data by time range and specific moods
 - **100% Private**: All data is stored locally in your browser - no servers, no accounts, complete privacy
 - **Responsive Design**: Beautiful gradient UI that works seamlessly across all devices